studyathome-internationally/rehabilitationstechnik/docs/chapter6.md

 The sensory organ for the perception of optical stimuli is the eye.
 The human eyeball (bulb) is spherical and has a diameter of approximately $25\;\sf{mm}$.
-Made of a transparent, gelatinous substance, the vitreous body (corpus vitreum), which fills the entire interior, is surrounded and held in shape by three layers of skin (<<fig:cutaway-human-eye>>).
+Made of a transparent, gelatinous substance, the vitreous body (corpus vitreum), which fills the entire interior, is surrounded and held in shape by three layers of tissue (<<fig:cutaway-human-eye>>).

-The outermost eye skin, the sclera, has little elasticity and is responsible for shaping it.
+The outermost eye tissue, the sclera, has little elasticity and is responsible for shaping it.
 In the anterior part of the eye, the sclera merges with the transparent cornea in front of the lens.

 The middle layer is composed of three sections.
-Three quarters of the eyeball is enclosed by the choroid, which is permeated by numerous vessels.
+Three quarters of the eyeball is enclosed by the choroid, which is interspersed by numerous blood vessels.
 In front, around the lens, the choroid merges into the corpus ciliare, which contains the ciliary muscle, which provides accommodation (focusing) by changing the curvature of the lens.
 The aqueous humor is also formed in the corpus ciliare.
 The ratio of production and reabsorption of the aqueous humor determines the intraocular pressure.
 Even further in front is the iris, which determines the amount of light entering the eye by altering the pupil (“iris diaphragm” in photography).

-The innermost eye skin resting on the vitreous body is the retina, which in turn consists of several layers.
+The innermost eye tissue resting on the vitreous body is the retina, which in turn consists of several layers.

 ![Cutaway through the human eye.](./pics/06/schnitt-menschliches-auge.svg "cutaway-human-eye#Cutaway through the human eye [@servier-medical-art:2019].")